-Another way to set the layer name with accuracy is to provide some additional layer attributes such as the layer’ FDCG symbols, the layer porosity, the layer permeability , etc. Once the layer attributes are given, the fourth step is triggered to forecast the layer name using the database properties.
+Another way to set the layer name with accuracy is to provide some additional layer attributes such as the layer’s FDCG symbols, the layer porosity, the layer permeability , etc. Once the layer attributes are given, the fourth step is triggered to forecast the layer name using the database properties.